baosystems/docker-dhis2/README.md

 ## Remco

-The default command is `catalina.sh run`, but you can use `remco` instead.
+The default command is `remco`, NOT `catalina.sh run`.
 [Remco](https://github.com/HeavyHorst/remco) is used to create _dhis.conf_ and start Tomcat.
 It will periodically check to see if _dhis.conf_ needs updated, and if so, restart Tomcat.

 ## dhis2-init

-If the container command is set to `dhis2_init.sh`, each script in _dhis2-init.d_ will be run.
+When the container command is set to `dhis2_init.sh`, each script in _/usr/local/share/dhis2-init.d/_ will be run.
-Unless specified to not be used, the _docker-entrypoint.sh_ script will perform the actions listed above as it pertains to other commands.
 If _/dhis2-init.progress/_ is shared with other instances of dhis2-init, only one instance of a script will be performed at a time.
-Environment variable `DHIS2_INIT_SKIP` can be set as a comma-seperated value for files in _dhis2-init.d_ to skip.
-If `dhis2_init.sh` is not run, it is the responsibility of the operator to ensure the database is initiated and ready to be used by DHIS2.
+Environment variable `DHIS2_INIT_SKIP` can be set as a comma-seperated value for files in _/usr/local/share/dhis2-init.d/_ to skip.

+**NOTE:** If `dhis2_init.sh` is not run, it is the responsibility of the operator to ensure the database is initiated and ready prior to being used by DHIS2.

+### dhis2-init.d scripts

 * `10_dhis2-database.sh`: Create and initialize a PostgreSQL database with PostGIS.
 If `WAIT_HOSTS` is empty or null, it will be set to `PGHOST`/`DHIS2_DATABASE_HOST`:`PGPORT`/"5432" and the script